-#2—We are Committed that our American Female Volunteers are Respected
+#2—We are Committed that our Female Volunteers are Respected

 Nicaragua is a more male dominated society.
-Professional women are more of a rarity here than they are in the states and provinces.
-They have to work hard to earn and keep the respect of others; the same is true of American and Canadian women working in the country.
+Professional females are more of a rarity here than they are in the states and provinces.
+They have to work hard to earn and keep the respect of others; the same is true of American and Canadian female volunteers working in the country.
 A modest dress is one way of keeping that respect.

-Shorts—a woman’s thigh is considered a very sensually intimate area; much more so than the states or provinces.
+Shorts—a female’s thigh is considered a very sensually intimate area; much more so than the states or provinces.

 Hollywood reputation—for much of the world, their view of American women is based on what they see on TV and in the movies—which often portray American women as promiscuous or in a sexual context.
 Dressing more modestly helps to fight this stereotype.